-Rumohra adiantiformis [roo-MOH-ruh, ad-ee-an-tih-FOR-mis] is a fern species from the family Dryopteridaceae.
-It is native to a diverse range of countries in the Caribbean, South America, southern Africa, Australasia, Papua New Guinea, and islands in the West Indian Ocean.
+Rumohra adiantiformis [roo-MOH-ruh, ad-ee-an-tih-FOR-mis] known as the leatherleaf fern is a fern species from the family Dryopteridaceae.
+It is native to a diverse range of countries in the Caribbean, South America, southern Africa, Australasia, Papua New Guinea, New Zealand, and islands in the West Indian Ocean.

 The plant is typically grown in gardens as well as indoors.

 - Leathery Shield Fern

 - 7-weeks Fern